Spend a life changing semester in Thailand

 • Historical Exploration: Study temple architecture and murals, participate in workshops on traditional handicrafts like silverwork and weaving, and engage with contemporary street art scenes.

-• Cultural Performances: Experience traditional and modern Thai dance forms, attend folk music sessions, and analyze the evolution of contemporary Thai music.
+• Cultural Performances: Experience traditional and modern dance forms, attend folk music sessions, and analyze the evolution of contemporary Thai music.

 • Active Engagement: Explore the ancient city of Chiang Mai, hike the surrounding mountains and explore stunning waterfalls.